codepress/admin-columns/_docs/readme.org.txt

 = Upcoming releases =

-The next upcoming release will have the option to set default sorting per screen.
+The next upcoming release will support sorting by Media and User columns.

 **Feedback**